ifreddyrondon/bastion/README.md

 ## Logger

 Bastion have an internal JSON structured logger powered by [github.com/rs/zerolog](github.com/rs/zerolog).
-It can be accessed from the context of each request `l := bastion.LoggerFromCtx(ctx)`
+It can be accessed from the context of each request `l := bastion.LoggerFromCtx(ctx)`.
+The request id is logged for every call to the logger.

 ```go
 package main